Gian Magdangal: Early life and career

 Magdangal was born in Parañaque, and claims that he started to sing when he was 2 years old, as he was singing lullabies to his grandmother.
 He grew up listening to Broadway musicals, Stevie Wonder, Boyz II Men, and Brian McKnight.
-Seeing his potential as a singer, he was sent to undergo voice lessons at St. Scholastica's College's Conservatory of Music.
+Seeing his potential as a singer, he was sent to undergo voice lessons at the St. Scholastica's College Conservatory of Music.
 He also received vocal training from Trumpets Playshop, Sweet Plantado, Mon Faustino, Audie Gemora, Freddie Santos, and Carlo Orosa.

 Magdangal's early musical exposure was during high school in La Salle Green Hills when he became part of the Kundirana.
 It was there where he realized how singing can touch and change lives.
 During his stint in Kundirana, he perfected his craft in music while still balancing a busy lifestyle as a stage actor in his school's drama club.
 He was also a member of Tiples de Sto.
 Domingo, an all-boys choir based in Quezon City.

 While in college at De La Salle-College of Saint Benilde, taking up Business Administration with a major in Computer Application, Magdangal became part of a boy band quartet known as 17:28, which was formed by Gemora, along with his college friends.
-The group had their share of success compiling two albums under Star Records and Viva Records (wherein there were only three member left).
+The group had their share of success compiling two albums under Star Music and Viva Records (wherein there were only three member left).
 One of their songs, "Sukob Na", became a rainy season jingle for ABS-CBN.
 After three years, the group decided to disband with Magdangal being the only active musician.
 He formed a band "Gian with Industriya".

 After graduating from college in 2003, Magdangal joined Trumpets Music Academy, a company which produced numerous theater plays in the metro in which he gained more exposure in acting.
 His theater credentials include the musicals Footloose, The Little Mermaid, and Once On This Island.

 During his training in Trumpets Music Academy, he accidentally entered a workshop for Advanced Musical Theater, when he was enrolled for the basic workshop.
 Plantado, the workshop's facilitator at that time, accepted Magdangal in her class where he was introduced with different players in the musical industry who eventually became his trainers.
 He said that theater training taught him confidence, discipline, humility, and teamwork.
 He believed that one should not pursue a career in entertainment simply for the money.

 However, Magdangal discontinued his singing career to give priority to his family.
 He disbanded Gian with Industriya and entered the corporate world.
 Before auditioning for Philippine Idol, he was working as a Marketing Events Officer for Smart Communications.